 >> Enter initial predator function V0(X,Y) 0.2*(((X+50).^2+(Y-200).^2)<100)+0.01*(((X+50).^2+(Y-200).^2)>=100)

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FD_PREDATOR_PREY, a MATLAB program which solves a pair of predator prey ODE's using a finite difference approximation.
+fd_predator_prey, a MATLAB code which solves a pair of predator prey ODE's using a finite difference approximation.

-FD1D_PREDATOR_PREY, a MATLAB program which uses finite differences to solve a 1D predator prey problem.
+fd1d_predator_prey, a MATLAB code which uses finite differences to solve a 1D predator prey problem.